tmivanus/Springboard/Capstone_01/README.md

 3-) First analyses.

-"05_first_analyses" code file contains the first analyses using the resulting "data_panel" csv file.
+"05_first_analyses" code file contains the first analyses using the abovementioned "data_panel" csv file.
 Please, check the "data_panel" csv file in the "data" directory.
 Because many medical specialties and departments (locations) don't have enough data, my suggestion was to focus on 8 specialties and 9 departments that do have data for all years between 2008-2012.